 Our stock price has experienced price and volume fluctuations and could be subject to wide fluctuations in the future.
-During 2016, the closing price of our stock price ranged from \$1.80 to \$12.07.
-The trading price of our stock may fluctuate widely due to various factors including, actual or anticipated fluctuations in our financial conditions and operating results, changes in financial estimates by us or securities analysts, changes in our capital structure, including issuance of additional debt or equity to the public, interest rate changes, and broad market and industry fluctuations.
+The trading price of our stock may fluctuate widely due to various factors including, actual or anticipated fluctuations in our financial conditions and operating results, changes in financial estimates by us or securities analysts, changes in our capital structure, including issuance of additional debt or equity to the public, interest rate changes, news regarding our products or products of our competitors, and broad market and industry fluctuations.
 Stock price fluctuations could impact the value of our equity compensation, which could affect our ability to recruit and retain employees.
 In addition, volatility in our stock price could adversely affect our business and financing opportunities.